bigos81/WhatIsPlaying/README.md

 # Overview
-Simple app for creating an overlay windows showing curently played song.
+Simple app for creating an overlay window showing curently played song.

 # Functionality
 Not much, but here it is: